mhnam/Data-Structure/Chp6/chp6.md

 **Biconnected Components** is a graph that contains none of articulation points, which is highly demanded in various area, to generate stable connection.

+_i.e.,_
+1) Biconnected components of a connected undirected graph is a maximal biconnected subgraph of G.

 #### Implementation

 ## 3. Minimum Cost Spanning Trees